 Everyone is subject to a search of person and belongings when entering the courthouse and/or any courtroom.

-Beginning January 22nd, 2018, all persons coming to the second or third floor of the courthouse will be subject to search via magnetometer, and all personal items will be searched via X-Ray.
+Beginning January 22nd, 2018, all persons coming to the will be subject to search via magnetometer, and all personal items will be searched via X-Ray.

 Fees for Sheriff’s civil services are set by RCW and can be found on our Fees Page.